swifteq/ai-suggest-articles/README.md

-# Suggest articles with AI
+# Suggest KB articles with AI
 Smart contact form to deflect customer support tickets with Zendesk and Dialogflow API

 ## Setup